 100g (about 3 ounces) sugar snaps or a bunch of asparagus (about 10)

 2 Tbsp lemon juice (juice of about 1 nice squidgy lemon)

 Freshly ground black pepper

 4 big iceberg lettuce leaves

-1 avocado, sliced and cubed into small chunks
+1 perfectly ripe avocado, sliced and cubed into small chunks

 2 Tbsp extra virgin olive oil